 David is a litigator with a concentration in large loss property subrogation and construction matters.
 His thoughtful and direct approach to litigating cases has resulted in millions of dollars in recoveries for his clients and a number of successful jury verdicts.
 Since graduating from law school in 2005, David has primarily represented builder’s risk, property and liability insurers, businesses, and homeowners pursuing substantial property damage claims resulting from construction and design defects, fires, explosions, machinery and equipment failures, gas and water leaks, and transit losses.
 He also represents developers/owners and general contractors in construction disputes and has handled employee theft/dishonesty claims, personal injury claims, and professional liability claims.

 David is an active member of the National Association of Subrogation Professionals (NASP) and has been published in NASP’s Subrogator magazine, The Construction Lawyer journal published by ABA Publishing for the American Bar Association’s Forum on the Construction Industry, and Construction Today magazine.
-He is also a co-author of Chapter 162: Amount Recoverable in Subrogation in the New Appleman on Insurance Law Library Edition.
+He also co-authored Chapter 162: Amount Recoverable in Subrogation in the New Appleman on Insurance Law Library Edition.
 David has presented at NASP’s annual conference, the Property & Liability Research Bureau (PLRB)’s annual conference, and numerous other continuing education events for clients in the insurance industry.
 David also serves as a council member of the Dallas Bar Association (DBA) Construction Law Section and co-chairs the DBA Home Project – Dallas Area Habitat for Humanity’s longest-running whole-house sponsor.